TannerGordon/BirthdayApp/README.md

 # Inspiration for the app

-I am terrible with remembering my friends' birthdays and I've always wanted an app that would notify me when their birthday is coming up.
+I am pretty bad at remembering my friends' birthdays and I've always wanted an app that would remind me when a friend's brithday is coming up!